-If you’re just dealing with your run of the mill, “my meal was cold and my waitress was mean,” a simple, polite and public response to the buyer directly on the site it was published on should be enough to simmer the situation.
+If you’re just dealing with your run-of-the-mill, “my meal was cold and my waitress was mean,” a simple, polite and public response to the buyer directly on the site it was published on should be enough to simmer the situation.

-But, if you’re dealing with a hotheaded individual who shared some very private information, inappropriate or offensive content, or misleading claims, you might be better off with a removal request sent to the site.
+But, if you’re dealing with a hotheaded individual who shared some private information, inappropriate or offensive content, or misleading claims, you might be better off with a removal request sent to the site.

-In your removal request be sure to document the content with screenshots, and make sure to give context to the situation in a clear, concise manner, followed with your own contact information to resolve the situation completely.
+In your removal request be sure to document the content with screenshots and make sure to give context to the situation in a clear, concise manner, followed with your own contact information to resolve the situation completely.

 This does not mean spam your page with fake reviews, that’s a big “no-no” and completely defeats the purpose.
 If you’ve experienced some unfortunate feedback and truly wish to regain your authority, you can try boosting your online reputation.
-By using positive results and feedback you can build that trust back up with other first time customers that might happen to stumble upon a not so nice review.
+By using positive results and feedback, you can build that trust back up with other first-time customers that might happen to stumble upon a not-so-nice review.

-In order to do this, some sites often give incentives to their customers to boost positive reviews.
+To do this, some sites often give incentives to their customers to boost positive reviews.
 Customer engagement engines are now used widely across businesses that often offer goods or services.